sbaby171/PySTIL/README.md

 * It is possible to parse the entire STIL from the beginning as well.

+* Processing and environment considerations of the following topics shall be made:
+  -  OS platform: Windows and Linux
+  - Text processing & Gzip Processing
+  - Read and Write of STIL files
+  - Usage of `Includes`

 * If multiple variables are defined within a single Spec/Category block, the first definition is kept and all other are ignored.